Skip to main content

 • Report to police within 24 hours if required.

-• Call Accident Hub and we run the rest.
+• Call Accident Hub and we lodge the claim.

-Under the MAIA 2017, most injury claims must be lodged within 28 days of the accident to preserve full entitlements, including backdated weekly payments.
-Late claims can still be lodged, but insurers can, and do, argue that lost weeks of income support aren't payable.
-Lodging inside 28 days isn't optional — it's the difference between a clean claim and a clawback fight.
+Under NSW law, most injury claims should be lodged within 28 days of the accident to preserve full entitlements, including backdated weekly payments.
+Late claims can still be filed, but insurers can, and do, argue that lost weeks of income support aren't payable.
+Getting on to it inside that window isn't optional — it's the difference between a clean claim and a clawback fight.

 This is why the first hour matters so much.
 Everything above — the photos, the medical note, the police event number — is what a clean 28-day lodgement is built on.